Tier Mobility, the European e-scooter rentals startup, adds new COO and CCO to executive team – TechCrunch

 Following Tier Mobility’s $60 million Series B late last year, the e-scooter rentals startup has been busy bolstering its C-suite.

-The Berlin-based company is announcing that Moritz Werner has joined as chief commercial officer (CCO), and Roger Hassan has joined as chief operational officer (CCO).
+The Berlin-based company is announcing that Moritz Werner has joined as chief commercial officer (CCO), and Roger Hassan has joined as chief operational officer (COO).
 Werner will be responsible for revenue related activities across all markets, while Hassan will be responsible for the cost side of the business including all operations.

 Both recruits will report to Tier co-founder and CEO Lawrence Leuschner.
 The leadership team also comprises Matthias Laug, co-founder and CTO, and Alex Gayer, CFO.
 Tier says the group will continue building Tier’s new executive team, and therefore we can likely expect more senior hires to be announced in the coming months.